 The vitreous is densely adherent to the central macula.
 During vitreous syneresis, the vitreous condenses, which eventually leads to a PVD.
 However, if the vitreous condenses but does not detach from the central macula, the vitreous will pull on the macula, causing vitreomacular traction (VMT).
-In the image below, the posterior cortical vitreous (shaded green) is pulling on the fovea, resulting in a peaked appearance (circle) of the ellipsoid zone of the photoreceptors (shaded red).
+In the image below, the posterior face of the vitreous (shaded green) is pulling on the fovea, resulting in a peaked appearance (circle) of the junction line between the inner and outer segments of the photoreceptors (shaded red).

-In the VMT case shown below, the pulling from the posterior cortical vitreous (highlighted green) causes retinal thickening and results in retinal distortion (arrow) and intraretinal cyst formation (shaded orange).
+In the VMT case shown below, the pulling from the posterior face of the vitreous (highlighted green) causes retinal thickening and results in retinal distortion (arrow) and intraretinal cyst formation (shaded orange).